-Seasonal - In most states and provinces, seasonal harvest permits may be issued to oversize/overweight vehicles or combinations of vehicles hauling seasonally harvested products from the field where they are harvested to market, storage, or stockpile within a reasonable distance.
+Seasonal- In most states and provinces, seasonal harvest permits may be issued to oversize/overweight vehicles or combinations of vehicles hauling seasonally harvested products from the field where they are harvested to market, storage, or stockpile within a reasonable distance.
 As an example, in Nebraska, vehicles or combinations of vehicles can be up to 15 percent heavier than the maximum weight and up to 10 percent greater than the maximum length set by law and are allowed to move for distances up to 120 miles (Nebraska Truck Information Guide).
 The distance limitation may be waived for vehicles or combinations of vehicles when carrying dry beans from where they were harvested, to another distant location when the dry beans are not normally stored in the local area.
-Vehicles carrying sugar beets in Nebraska are allowed a 25 percent greater length than the maximum allowed by Nebraska law.
-The state of Nebraska has an overweight exception for seasonally harvested products in which no permit26 is required for vehicles or combinations of vehicles hauling grain or other seasonally harvested products from the field where such products are harvested to market, storage, stockpile or factory up to 70 miles.
-These provisions do not apply to the Interstate system.
+Vehicles carrying sugar beets in Nebraska has an overweight exception for seasonally harvested products in which no permit is required for vehicles or combinations of vehicles hauling grain or other seasonally harvested products from the field where such products are harvested to market, storage, stockpile or factory up to 70 miles.
+These provisions do not apply to the interstate system.